General Questions (5)

 This also leaves surfaces dry, so minimising disruption.
 Having a vacuum on a machine means that spillages can also be quickly vacuumed up.

-There is no doubt that the performance of 110v machines is unimpressive compared with 220/240v units.
-Heating times are quite long as with a usual 16 amps/ 110v supply the available power is limited, as it is restricted to a maximum sized boiler element of 1500watts.
+There is no doubt that the performance of 110v machines is now very similar compared with 220/240v units.
+Heating times are slightly longer with a 110v supply.
+But the performance due to the new 2020 boilers has increased significantly.

 The highest bar pressure is not necessarily the best or most efficient machine for cleaning.
 At Duplex, we have a saying which is “you can’t beat physics”.
 On standard 220/240 volt machines (or 110v) you are limited by the power supply (3 -3.6 kw whether a 13amp or 15 amp plug is fitted) and also the boiler volume.